 - The owner of the truck

-- The owner of the cargo being transported by the truck
+- The owner of the cargo in the trailer

 - The truck inspector